selfuryon/netdev/docs/overview.rst

 Library consist from several base classes and end classes which using for communication.
 The main class is :class:`BaseDevice`.
 It provides some basic functionality regardless of device type.
-Library also have two common child classes: :class:`IOSLikeDevice` and :class:`ComwareLikeDevice`.
+Library also have three common child classes: :class:`IOSLikeDevice`, :class:`ComwareLikeDevice` and :class:`JunOSLikeDevice`.

-:class:`IOSLikeDevice` class provides some basic methods for cisco like devices: devices which have user exec, privilege exec and conf mode concepts.
+:class:`IOSLikeDevice` class provides basic methods for Cisco IOS like devices: devices which have user exec, privilege exec and conf mode concepts.

-:class:`ComwareLikeDevice` class provides some basic methods for hp (comware) like devices: these devices have only exec view and system view concepts.
+:class:`ComwareLikeDevice` class provides basic methods for HP Comware like devices: these devices have only exec view and system view concepts.

+:class:`JunOSLikeDevice` class provides basic methods for Juniper JunOS like devices: they have operation mode and configuration mode concepts with committing changes.

 All other classes are the end classes which you can use for working with particular device: